 Preventive dental care is important throughout a patient’s entire life, but it is extremely important that they start at a young age.
 By practicing good oral hygiene from the very beginning and scheduling regular checkups with the dentist, your child can help keep their teeth healthy for many years to come.
-Tooth decay is an huge issue that typically affects adults, but is also one of the most prevalent chronic diseases in children.
-According to the National Institute of Dental and Craniofacial Research, 42 percent of children aged two to eleven have had cavities before.
+Tooth decay is one of the most prevalent chronic diseases in children.
 Thankfully, cavities in children can be easily prevented by following these steps!

-Everyone knows that prevention is key, and that statement is no stranger when it comes to visiting the dentist!
-A good rule to go by is taking your baby to visit the dentist before they are a year old.
-Another rule to keep in mind is to take your child after their first tooth erupts, which can sometimes be at around six months old.
+Visit the dentist – Everyone knows that prevention is key, and that statement is no stranger when it comes to visiting the dentist!
 If your child has teeth, that means they are able to get cavities no matter how young they are.
 Taking them to the dentist early can familiarize your child with the dentist and give you the opportunity to ask questions about their oral health.
 As your child gets older, it is important to continue to schedule regular appointments to prevent any future dental issues.
 You should be taking your child to the dentist around every six months for regular cleanings and checkups.

-Dental sealants are another great method of avoiding cavities.
-The sealant paints a thin, plastic coating onto the front and back surfaces of the teeth.
+Dental Sealants – Dental sealants are another great method of avoiding cavities.
 The chewing surfaces of our teeth are filled with grooves and pits, where bacteria can get stuck in.
 Children are often not able to reach into these grooves with their toothbrushes, making this method helpful for them.
 Sealants ultimately prevent cavities in the long run because brushing teeth becomes much easier.
-Ask our pediatric dentist, Dr. Sarah, if dental sealants are a good idea for your child!